7 days quiz

 In case you hadn't noticed, it's been snowing a bit this week.
 What is this driver doing that goes against the Highway Code?

-Car in snow Driving in falling snowDriving with snow on roofDriving on icy road surface
+Driving in falling snowDriving with snow on roofDriving on icy road surface2.)
+Multiple Choice Question

 It's been a week of revelations with WikiLeaks releasing hundreds of secret diplomatic communiques.
 Which world leader was described in one as "Feckless, vain, ineffective"?